NBISweden/workshop-genome_annotation/labs/rnaseq_denovo_assembly.md

 Trinity --seqType fq --max_memory 32G --left $data/raw_computes/ERR305399_1.fastq.gz --right $data/raw_computes/ERR305399_2.fastq.gz --CPU 5 --output trinity --SS_lib_type RF
 ```

-Trinity takes a long time to run (like hours), you can stop the program when you start it and have a look at the results, look in ~/RNAseq_assembly_annotation/assembly_annotation/RNAseq/trinity the output is Trinity.fasta
+Trinity takes a long time to run (several hours), you can stop the program when you start it and have a look at the results, look in $data/RNAseq/trinity the output is Trinity.fasta